davehadley/ndhistogram/README.md

 - [ ] All Histograms must implement Display (enforce in trait?)
 - [ ] All Histograms must implement Eq (enforce in trait?)
 - [x] All Histograms must implement Index (enforce in trait?) --> decided against as Index can't return option, only panic on bad index.
-- [ ] Decide whether to merge Histogram traits into one big trait.
+- [ ] Decide if we want a trait alias that is "CompleteHistogram : Histogram + Fill + MutableHistogram + FillWeight"

 # Niggles